dcmikki/devbox-windows/README.md

 # Windows Development Environment
 Intended to define my personal development environment for Windows.

 I'll occasionally have to use Windows for projects at work, so I also want a Windows machine with some dev tools and customisations.
-This setup may be automated with something in the future, but for now it will just be some notes on what I installed and how I configured it.
+This setup may be completely automated with something in the future, but for now it's a few batch files that need to be run in a certain order.

 The goal is to get something on Windows that's a very decent approximation of my Linux shell setup.
 This could probably be achieved best with the new 'Bash for Windows' feature in Windows 10, but sadly I still need to work with Windows 7 for some projects.
 The best option otherwise is to get a nice Git Bash setup running.